 If you don’t meet the criteria for the temporary full expensing incentive (because you acquired the asset before 6 October 2020), you may qualify for the instant asset write-off scheme if you acquired the asset between 2 April 2019 and 31 December 2020 and used or installed it for a taxable purpose between 12 March 2020 and 30 June 2021.

-However, to qualify for the instant asset write-off, your business must have opted to use the simplified depreciation rules.
+However, to qualify for the instant asset write-off, your business must have used the simplified depreciation rules.

 How Does The Temporary Full Expensing Scheme Interact with the Instant Asset Write-Off Scheme?